 At nearly 80 years old, on June 4th 2021, the world lost Visionary painter Rudolph Valentino Bostic.
 A self-taught artist from Savannah, Georgia, Rudy Bostic created vibrantly colored paintings on cardboard.

-Known best for his biblical images, Rudy notes that he does enjoy watching TV and elements of popular culture show up frequently in his work, sometimes as stand-alone themes and sometimes worked into his biblical stories.
-At least he is watching educational television, and the viewer knows when Rudy has been watching the travel channel or the history channel.
+Known best for his biblical images, Rudy noted that he did enjoy watching TV, with elements of popular culture showing up frequently in his work, sometimes as stand-alone themes or worked into his biblical stories.
+At least he was watching educational television, and the viewer knew when Rudy had been watching the travel channel or the history channel.

 Click images to enlarge